EngFlow/example/tools/simulator_manager/Sources/LEASE_LIFECYCLE.md

 regardless of whether the delete actually succeeded) is another.
 Either way, nothing else ever looks for that device again.

+`delete()` failing isn't necessarily transient, either: `simctl delete` isn't reliable against a still-booted device, and nothing in the original lifecycle ever shuts a clone down before deleting it (a clone goes straight from "active" to "delete this" — there's no shutdown step in between).
+A device that's genuinely wedged (unresponsive, the same profile as a `launchd_sim` that's been running for days) will fail both `shutdown` and `delete` for the same reason every time, not just once.

 `startReaper(interval:)` runs a sweep on a timer, independent of any lease event, that reconciles against reality instead of the event stream: it lists every simulator named with the manager's clone prefix